lmareis/Cost-Aware-Optimized-Front-Door-Experimental-Design/README.md

 # Cost-Aware-Optimized-Front-Door-Experimental-Design

-This repository contains the code to the paper "Cost-Aware Optimized Front-Door Experimental Design" by (anonymized).
+This repository contains the code to the paper "Cost-Aware Optimized Front-Door Experimental Design" by Mareis and Drton, accepted at CleaR 2026.

 Note that this codebase was written with a change in the variable names.
 Paper: Confounder variable X_C = X_B Base variable :Code